-With my own experience behind me, I’ve put together 5 Steps to Diving into Social Media as a Professional.
-To the doctors out there, you may recognize parts of my method, as I’ve incorporated and tweaked some pearls from the countless successful ‘smoking cessation visits’ I’ve experienced, which I view as precious in achieving long-term success.
-You can apply it to your social media journey in much the same way as you would when quitting an addiction.
+With my experience behind me, I’ve put together 5 Steps to Diving into Social Media as a Professional.
+To the doctors out there, you may recognize parts of my method, as I’ve incorporated and tweaked pearls from countless ‘smoking cessation visit’ wins (priceless in achieving long-term success).
+You can basically apply similar principles to your social media journey in much the same way as you would when quitting a smoking addiction.

 To bring physicians' advice outside of closed doors and away from the need of a co-pay is priceless.
 Click To Tweet

 The bottom line of it all?
 Just Do It.

 To all you professional (and also non-professional) people out there, on the fence about taking that dive, start taking advantage of the free forums at your disposal.

 Reach others, spread out, and build your future.

 To the doctors out there, it may never replace the personalized care of the coveted and sacred office setting, but it’s an important medium in which we need our voices heard.